Combining Stochastic Defenses to Resist Gradient Inversion: An Ablation Study: Experimental Setup

-To measure the impact of different defense mechanisms on the model performance, models are trained for image classification on MNIST~\cite{Deng2012} and CIFAR-10~\cite{Krizhevsky2009}.
-Both datasets are first separated into training and test splits according to the corresponding benchmark protocols.
-We embedded all experiments in a federated learning scenario with $10$ clients.
-The training data splits are therefore evenly distributed to those $10$ clients, leaving each client with $6'000$ and $5'000$ training samples for MNIST and CIFAR-10 respectively.
-The clients collaboratively train a randomly initialized model for $200$ communication rounds.
-In each communication round, (1) a central aggregator transmits the current global model state, (2) each client trains a local model based on the transmitted global model state and the private local training data for $1$ epoch, and (3) aggregation of model gradients from all clients and computation of an updated global model state by the central aggregator.
-Local training minimizes the cross-entropy loss using Adam optimizer~\cite{Kingma2014} with learning rate $0.001$, momentum parameters $\beta_1=0.9$ and $\beta_2=0.999$, and a batch size of $64$.
+We train models for image classification on the MNIST~\parencite{lecun1998gradient} and CIFAR-10~\parencite{krizhevsky2009learning} datasets.
+The datasets are first separated into training and test splits according to the corresponding benchmark protocols.
+We embedded all experiments in a FL scenario with $10$ clients.
+The training data splits are independent and identically distributed to those $10$ clients.
+Each client creates a validation split that corresponds to $10\%$ of the training data.
+This leaves every client with $5'400$/$4'500$ training samples, $600$/$400$ validation samples, and $1'000$/$1'000$ test samples for MNIST/CIFAR-10 respectively.

-When using PRECODE, each architecture is extended by a VB with $k=256$ and $\beta=0.001$.
-According to the findings in~\cite{Scheliga2021}, the VB is placed between the last feature extracting layer and the final classification layer of the model.
-The loss function is adjusted according to Eq.~\ref{eq:vb_loss}.

-When using gradient perturbation techniques as defense mechanism, local model gradients of the clients are perturbed before transmission to the central aggregator.
-In terms of model performance, accuracy of the global model states is evaluated on the test data after every communication round.
-We repeated each experiment and report the average across three runs using different random seeds.
+The clients collaboratively train a randomly initialized model for $300$ communication rounds with one local training epoch using \ac{FedAvg}~\parencite{mcmahan2017communication}.
+Local training minimizes the cross-entropy loss using Adam optimizer~\parencite{kingma2014adam} with a learning rate or $0.001$, momentum parameters of $(\beta_1, \beta_2)=(0.9, 0.999)$, and a batch size of $64$.
+To save computational resources, we stop the training early, if the mean validation loss over all clients has not improved for $40$ consecutive communication rounds.
+To measure model utility, we calculate the accuracy of the global model states on the test data after every communication round.
+We repeated each experiment and report the mean and standard deviation across three runs with different random seeds.